 The Harrison County Development Commission Water & Sewer Department is excited to integrate our new cellular meter reading technology service!
 We are slowly transitioning accounts over to these new meters.
 There are many benefits with this new technology.

 - Cellular Meters List: Please see the attached list for accounts that have been updated to new cellular meters.
-Note: The list is updated on a weekly basis.
+Note: The list is updated on a monthly basis.